DrDBanner/inmanage/docs/index.md

 Provisioned‑only steps:

 - Place `.env` from `.env.provision` (remove the inm header block).
+- If tables exist, require confirmation (`--force` or prompt) because it is destructive.
 - Pre‑provision DB backup if tables exist (unless `--no-backup`).
 - Create DB/user if needed (`DB_ELEVATED_*`), then `migrate:fresh --seed`.
-- Language seeder + create admin user.
+- Language seeder + `ninja:post-update` + create admin user.
 - Optional migration restore if `INM_MIGRATION_BACKUP` is set.

 Clean‑only steps: